RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Conclusion

 \section{Conclusion}

-In this paper, we propose RACA, a representation-aware coverage criterion tailored for LLM safety testing, addressing the scalability and irrelevance issues of traditional neuron-level criteria.
-RACA operates via three stages: safety-critical representation identification, conceptual activation calculation, and coverage computation with six sub-criteria spanning individual and compositional dimensions.
-Extensive experiments validate its effectiveness in identifying high-quality jailbreak prompts, practicality in test prioritization and attack sampling, and robustness across models and configurations.
-RACA outperforms baselines by focusing on safety-critical concepts and filtering noise, offering a reliable framework for LLM safety evaluation and advancing testing for AI techniques.
+In this paper, we propose RACC, a representation-aware coverage criterion tailored for LLM safety testing, addressing the scalability limitations and safety-relevance gap of traditional neuron-level criteria.
+RACC operates via three stages: safety representation identification, concept activation calculation, and coverage computation with six sub-criteria spanning individual and compositional dimensions.
+Extensive experiments validate its effectiveness in identifying high-quality jailbreak prompts, its practicality in test suite prioritization and attack prompt sampling, and its robustness across models and configurations.
+By grounding coverage in safety concept directions rather than raw neuron activations, RACC consistently outperforms neuron-level baselines and provides a principled, scalable framework for coverage-guided LLM safety testing.